-Apart from the radial acceleration relation, {MOND predicted or explained many other observational laws \citep{milg83a, milg83b, milg83c}, all of which contain the constant $a_0$.} This is the case of the baryonic Tully-Fisher relation \citep{mcgaugh20,lelli19}, Faber-Jackson relation \citep{faber76,famaey12} and radial acceleration relation, that connect the mass or mass distribution of galaxies to the velocities of stars and gas in them.
+Apart from the radial acceleration relation, {MOND predicted or explained many other observational laws \citep{milg83a, milg83b, milg83c}, all of which contain the constant $a_0$.} This is the case for the baryonic Tully-Fisher relation \citep{mcgaugh20,lelli19}, the Faber-Jackson relation \citep{faber76,famaey12}, and the radial acceleration relation, which connect the mass or mass distribution of galaxies to the velocities of stars and gas in them.
 The Fish law \citep{fish64,allen79} and Freeman limit \citep{freeman70,mcgaugh95,fathi10,famaey12} give upper limits on the surface brightness for elliptical and spiral galaxies, respectively, above which galaxies are rare.
-Recently, there appeared a MOND explanation \citep{milg21} of the Fall relation \citep{fall83,posti18}, that connects mass and specific angular momentum of galaxies. {The law of the universal surface density of the cores of the putative dark matter halos \citep{kormendy04,donato09,salucci12} can be explained by MOND too \citep{milg09c}.}
+Recently, there appeared a MOND explanation \citep{milg21} of the Fall relation \citep{fall83,posti18}, which connects the mass and specific angular momentum of galaxies. {The law of the universal surface density of the cores of the putative dark matter halos \citep{kormendy04,donato09,salucci12} can be explained by MOND as well \citep{milg09c}.}

 Finally, there are interesting numerical coincidences of $a_0$ with the constants of cosmology \citep{milg83a,milg20}.
 If we denote $H_0$ the Hubble constant, $c$ the speed of light, $G$ the gravitational constant, $R_H$ the size of the cosmic horizon, and $M_H$ the total mass inside the cosmic horizon, then we find the order-of-magnitude equalities $a_0 \approx cH_0 \approx c^2\Lambda^{1/2} \approx c^2/R_H \approx c^4/GM_H$.
 There is no clear explanation of these coincidences yet \citep{navarro17,milg20}.